jgaeddert/liquid-dsp/src/audio/readme.fbasc.txt

 There are several benefits to using fbasc over other compression algorithms such as CVSD (see src/audio/readme.cvsd.txt) and auto-regressive models, the main being that the algorithm is theoretically lossless (i.e. perfect reconstruction) as the bit rate increases.
+As a result, the codec is limited only by the quantization noise on each channel.

 Here are some useful definitions, as used in the fbasc code: